slackhq/vscode-hack/docs/debugging.md

 ## For remote server debugging

-Start your HHVM server with the following additional configuration strings set:
+Start your HHVM server with the following additional configuration strings:

 `Eval.Debugger.VSDebugEnable`: Enable the debugging extension
 `Eval.Debugger.VSDebugListenPort`: [Optional] Change the port the debugger listens on (default: `8999`)

-E.g. `hhvm -m server -d hhvm.server.type=fastcgi -d hhvm.server.port=9000 -v Eval.Debugger.VSDebugEnable=1 -v Eval.Debugger.VSDebugListenPort=1234`
+E.g. `hhvm -m server -p 8080 -v Eval.Debugger.VSDebugEnable=1 -v Eval.Debugger.VSDebugListenPort=1234`

 Add a new HHVM `attach` config to `.vscode/launch.json` and configure as needed: